jalendport/craft-preparse/README.md

 When creating a new Preparse field, you can add the Twig that you want to run to the fields settings.
 When the entry is saved, the element that is saved will be passed to the code, with the same name as it's element type.
 So, if the field is attached to an entry, `entry` will be available.
 If it is attached to a category, user or global set, `category`, `user` and `globalset` will be available.

+**Usage in Matrix**
+When a Preparse field is added to a Matrix block, that block will be available to the Twig code as the variable `matrixblock`.
+The element (entry, category, global set etc) the Matrix field belongs to will be available under `matrixblock.owner`.

 ### Examples